siwill22/agegrid-0.1/README.md

 The code also calls GMT functions (blockmedian, sphinterpolate, grdmask, gmtselect, grdtrack) assuming a GMT version 5 syntax.

 The file **environment.yml** can be used to create a virtual environment that contains all these modules using conda.
-The one exception is PlateTectonicTools, which must be added manually.
+The exceptions are pygplates and PlateTectonicTools, which must be added manually.

 # Workflow Structure